sysbio-curie/biodica-environment/_docs/tutorials/tuto_sica.md

 ### Using pre-computed ICA decompositions

 BIODICA will store all the results of ICA computation for all of the numbers of IC's that you have performed for this dataset.
-You can easily access to them with the **Choose precomputed number of IC's** option or perform a meta-analysis to estimate a relevant order of decomposition with the **Estimate optimal number of IC's** option.
+You can easily access them with the **Choose precomputed number of IC's** option or perform a meta-analysis to estimate a relevant order of decomposition with the **Estimate optimal number of IC's** option.

 #### ICA with precomputed number of components